asreview/asreview/docs/source/datasets.rst

 Using your own data
 ---------------------
-    :wrench: This instruction is currently under construction.
+    This instruction is currently under construction.

 To carry out an automated systematic review on your own dataset, your datafile needs to adhere to a certain format.